bbauska/meta-react-basics/README.md

 In general, there are two ways to export modules in JavaScript:

-1. Using default exports
+1. Using default exports,

-2. Using named exports
+2. Using named exports.

 <h3>Default Exports</h3>